I find couponing to be so frustrating. I understand the concept: you clip the coupons and match them up with the sales to get a really good deal.

 There are rebates for foods, cleaning supplies, makeup, toiletries, baby stuff, alcohol, and even clothing.
 They work with tons of different stores too (although not Aldi, unfortunately).

-To get started, you need to create an account.
-If you use one of my links, you will automatically get $10 added to your account when you redeem your first rebate!
+To get started, you just need to download the app and create an account.
 Click here to get started.

 You can sign in with Facebook or with an email address.
 I took a screenshot of what the page looks like if you create an account with you email address.